-Nevertheless, it becomes a question whether we should blame the man or the system, but the question arises in this case, as with everything else in which government is concerned, "Where is the fault?"
-"Echo answers 'Where?'"
-But the public are not satisfied with echoes, and in this matter-of-fact age people look to those who fill ostensible posts and draw bona fide salaries; and if these men hold the appointments, no matter under what system, they become the deserved objects of either praise or censure.
+Nevertheless it becomes a question whether we should blame the man or the system, but the question arises in this case, as with everything else in which government is concerned, "Where is the fault?" "echo answers 'Where?"
+But the public are not satisfied with echoes, and in this matter of fact age people look to those who fill ostensible posts and draw bonâ fide salaries; and if these men hold the appointments, no matter under what system, they become the deserved objects of either praise or censure.

 Thus it may appear too much to say that Sir G. Anderson is liable for the mismanagement of the colony in toto-for the total neglect of the public roads.
-Tt. may appear too much to say, When you came to the colony you found the roads in good order : they are now impassable; communication is actually cut off from places of importance.
-This is your fault, these are the fruits of your imbecility; your answer to our petitions for repairs was, "There is no money;" and yet at the close of the year you proclaimed and boasted of a saving of twenty-seven thousand pounds in the treasury !
+It may appear too much to say, when you came to the colony you found the roads in good order: they are now impassible; communication is actually cut off from places of importance.
+This is your fault, these are the fruits of your imbecility; your answer to our petitions for repairs was, "There is no money;" and yet at the close of the year you proclaimed and boasted of a saving of 27,000l. in the treasury!
 This seems a fearful contradiction; and the whole public received it as such.
-The governor may complain that the public expect too much; the public may complain that the governor does too little.
+The governor may complain that the public expect too much; the public may complain that the governor does too · little.